devoshen/travel-experts-2.0/README.md

 - re-structured the header that now includes the logo and navbar
 - inserted hamburger menu icon from FontAwesome
 - implmented element.classList and addEventListener.toggle
+- dropdown hamburger menu not to interfere with HERO section

 Future Improvements:
-- dropdown hamburger menu to have transparent background (does not interfere with HERO section)
 - perhaps more style changes to the navbar when toggled

 #### Gallery
 - created array of objects(photo info) including photo attributes
 - created gallery of pictures with alt-text and themed travel description linked to external websites (opens in new tab) using JS loops combined with document.querrySelector and innerHTML functions
-- Took forever, but finally was able to display the pictures with a time delay.
+- finally was able to loop display all pictures with a time delay (thanks to a friend that helped with setTimeout in a recursive loop)

 Future Improvements:
-- loop the array back to first item after finishing the last picture
 - smoother transition between images

 #### Form Validation
 - did not attempt because I ran out of time